When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 Mistakes Were Made (But Not By Me): Why We Justify Foolish Beliefs, Bad Decisions and Hurtful Acts, by Carol Tavris and Elliott Aronson

 Self-justification is your brain’s incredible ability to concoct lies, excuses, and confirmation biases to make your feeble identity feel less bad about your inconsistent and imperfect actions.
+And we can use it to our advantage in the fight against FOMO.

 - Stay at home watching Love is Blind, or ask your crush out on a date?